HumanVenturesStudio/hitw-landing-page/content/Success.md

 <!--
   Notes:
+  - This page is shown to visitors who have signed up
   - Set `redirect` to false to stay on the success page.
-Otherwwise it will send the user back to the landing page after five seconds.
+Otherwise it will send the user back to the landing page after five seconds.
  -->